ChaitanayaKulkarni/nvmftests/README.md

             # make run

     Some notes on execution:-
-        In the current implementation, it uses file backed loop device or null_blk on the target side.
+        In the current implementation, it uses file backed loop or nvme-pci block device or null_blk on target side.
 For some testcase execution, a new file is created and linked with loop device.
-It expects that "mount_path" in the nvmftests.json has enough space available to store backend files which are used for target namespaces.
-Please edit the target subsystems and namespace configuration, size of the loop device backed file on the target side in the $NVMFTESTSHOME/tests/config/nvmftests.json
+It expects that mount_path" in the nvmftests.json has enough space available to store backend files which are used for target namespaces.
+Please edit the target subsystems and namespace configuration, size of the loop device backed file on the target side in the
-        according to your need.
+        $NVMFTESTSHOME/tests/config/nvmftests.json according to your need.

         For host and target setup, you may have to configure timeout (sleep()) values in the code to make sure previous steps are completed